Calculator · Excel + PDF

 The Consultant Contract Evaluator.

 A UK NHS consultant contract is more economically complex than its headline figure suggests.
-The basic salary is determined by threshold and is fixed; the variable elements — number of programmed activities (PAs), on-call category, additional PAs above the standard 10, supplementary payments — are where the offer becomes negotiable, and where two consultants with the same threshold can have materially different total economic packages.
-The pension uplift attached to each component varies.
-The job-plan structure determines what's contractually owed and what's discretionary.
+The basic salary is determined by threshold and is fixed; the variable elements — number of programmed activities, on-call category, additional PAs, supplementary payments — are where the offer becomes negotiable, and where two consultants with the same threshold can have materially different total economic packages.

-This Calculator does the decomposition.
-The user enters the components of an offer — basic threshold, PAs, on-call category, supplementary payments, any allowances — and the Calculator computes the total economic value, including pension.
+The user enters the components of an offer and the Calculator computes the total economic value, including pension.
 A second sheet accepts a second offer and the Comparison sheet produces a like-for-like view of which components differ and by how much.

 1. Offer A — first contract offer, by component